 Design and platforms

-Markets.com offers their services via a web-based platform and mobile apps (both IOS and Android).
+Markets.com offers its services via a web-based platform and mobile apps (both IOS and Android).

 The first thing that you see, as mentioned earlier, is the language choice.
 But be aware that not all words and concepts are appropriately translated.
 Luckily, you can change the language at any moment.
 In order to ensure no miscommunications, English is recommended as the main language.

 The platform is designed well and is easy to access.
-You can choose between a white and a dark background, but it’s not possible to change much in the relatively locked setup.
+You can choose between a white and dark background, but it’s not possible to change much in the relatively locked setup.
 Although it is possible to enlarge or reduce graphs and trading list (in the picture, the Trade menu shows the most popular instruments among Markets’ customers).

 At the bottom left, account settings can be seen, under My Account, in the form of balance, net equity, available margin, used margin, and profit/loss on open positions.
 Overall exposure is missing, which is unfortunately not uncommon among trading platforms.
 You can see more settings by clicking “My Funds” in order to open Funds Management window.